simonsobs/nemo/README.md

 ## Running nemo

-See the README file under `examples/ACTEqu/` for a quick tutorial.
+See the README.md file under `examples/ACTEqu/` for a quick tutorial.

 ## Comments, bug reports, help, suggestions etc..